nitrictech/nitric/CONTRIBUTING.md

 ## Contributions

 Thanks for your interest in contributing to the Nitric community.
+If you want specifics about contributing to the documentation or the Nitric repo, take a look at the [development guide](./DEVELOPERS.md).

 There are plenty of ways to get involved, we've summarized a few here to get you started.